 |Multiple Selection||Allows you to place a drop-down selection onto the form.|

 |Text Area||Allows you to place a multiple-lined (from 2 to 50) text box onto the form.|

 |Text Input||Allows you to place a single-lined input onto the form in several formats.|

-Refer to Inputs for more details on the items and their properties.
+Refer to Inputs for more details on the components and their properties.

-This group consists of items such as HTML, vertical space, workflow, etc.
+This group consists of components such as HTML, vertical space, workflow, etc.

 |Form Launcher||Allows you to launch another form from the current form.|